Jeune Garde Antifasciste: Goals

 In March 2018, the group published a statement describing their aims as re-invigorating the anti-fascist movement in the city, saying that pre-existing movements were too isolated from society and treated fascist groups as if they existed in a vacuum, neglecting the necessity of struggles against capitalism and racism and other forms of oppression.
 Arnault has stated that increasing collaboration between different left-wing movements is a key objective for the group.

 Maya Valka, spokesperson for the Paris section, has stated that the group aims to develop a more day-to-day struggle against fascism, and not just an anti-fascism that responds to emergency situations.
 Valka has also stated that group aims to develop and international and class-focused feminism, saying that feminism and anti-fascism go hand-in-hand.

 Criticism

 The Jeune Garde has been criticised by some anti-fascists for not doing enough to centre anti-racism in its movement.
+The group has also been accused of promoting violence, with Arnault being designated with 3 Fiche S by French authorities.

+On January 23, 2025, the Minister of the Interior, Bruno Retailleau, stated that his services were studying the administrative dissolution of the group.

+It was dissolved by the French government on the 12th of June 2025.